13588112254/littlefs/README.md

 [Mbed OS](https://github.com/ARMmbed/mbed-os/tree/master/features/filesystem/littlefs) -
-The easiest way to get started with littlefs is to jump into [Mbed](https://os.mbed.com/), which already has block device drivers for most forms of embedded storage.
-The littlefs is available in Mbed OS as the [LittleFileSystem](https://os.mbed.com/docs/latest/reference/littlefilesystem.html) class.
+The easiest way to get started with littlefs is to jump into [Mbed](https://os.mbed.com/), which already has block device drivers for most forms of embedded storage. littlefs is available in Mbed OS as the [LittleFileSystem](https://os.mbed.com/docs/latest/reference/littlefilesystem.html) class.